-They were punished for bringing “strange fire” (or “alien fire”) before the Lord.
+They were punished for bringing “strange fire” (or “alien fire”) before God.
 What was that “strange fire”?
 According to the literal meaning, they were supposed to wait for the fire from above to come down and consume the sacrifice.
 Instead, they brought profane—“strange”—fire, thereby disobeying God’s command.
-Jewish mysticism, Kabbalah, view this “strange fire” as a reference to the estranged woman—Lilith—the first wife of Adam.
+Jewish mysticism, Kabbalah, view this “strange fire” as a reference to the estranged woman, Lilith—the first wife of Adam.
 What is the connection, you may wonder?
-Arizal explains that Nadab and Abihu collectively were the reincarnation of the first man, Adam HaRishon.
-The hint of this can be seen in the name of Abihu (Avihu) —av hu—“he is my father,” referring to the first father of all humanity—Adam.
+The Ari-zal explains that Nadab and Abihu collectively were the reincarnation of the first man, Adam (Adam HaRishon).
+The hint of this can be seen in the name of Abihu, or, in Hebrew, Avihu—av hu—“he is my father,” referring to the first father of all humanity, Adam.
 Another hint can be seen from the name of Nadab (NaDaB), spelled Nun-Dalet-Bet.
-These letters can be rearranged to spell Bet-Nun-Dalet—Ben Dalet, or four sons—a veiled reference to Adam and his three sons: Cain (Kain), Abel (Hevel) and Seth (Shes).
-Arizal says that these two sons of Aaron were two halves of Adam’s body.
+These letters can be rearranged to spell Bet-Nun-Dalet—Ben Dalet, or four sons—a veiled reference to Adam and his three sons: Cain (Kayin), Abel (Hevel), and Seth (Shes).
+The Ari-zal says that these two sons of Aaron were two halves of Adam’s body.
 Together, they were a reincarnation of Adam and his three sons.
-They were destined to redeem Adam, Cain, Abel and Seth from their sin and rectify their souls.
+They were destined to redeem Adam, Cain, Abel, and Seth from their sin and rectify their souls.
 Instead, they fell into the same trap and repeated their sin.
 But what was the sin?
-As French say, cherchez la femme.
+As the French say, cherchez la femme.

 According to Midrashic sources, the name of the first wife of Adam was Lilith (Lilit).
 She insisted on playing the role of a dominatrix in her relations with Adam.
 When Adam refused to comply, Lilith left him and was transformed into a female demon.
-(In the terminology of Kabbala, a demon is a form of negative energy, a power of evil.
-Male and female, in Kabbala, signify giver and receiver.
+(In the terminology of Kabbalah, a demon is a form of negative energy, a power of evil.
+Male and female, in Kabbala, signify giver and receiver respectively.
 Thus a female demon signifies a form of negative energy that feeds off the actions of man).

 Seeing that Adam was lonely, God said,

-“And Adam said: ‘This is now bone of my bones, and flesh of my flesh; this one shall be called Woman, because she was taken out of Man.’”
-(Gen. 2:23)
+It is not good that the man should be alone; I will make a helpmate for him… And Adam said: ‘This is now bone of my bones, and flesh of my flesh; this one shall be called Woman, because she was taken out of Man.’”

-After God had given Adam his second wife, Eve (Havah), Lilith continued to come to Adam at night causing him wet dreams resulting in nocturnal emission (zerah levatola).
+After God had given Adam his second wife, Eve (Chavah), Lilith continued to come to Adam at night causing him wet dreams resulting in nocturnal emission (zerah levatola).
 Lilith used Adam’s seed to impregnate herself (spiritually speaking) and give birth to more demons.
-To translate this to contemporary language, Lilith used creative (or procreative) energy of Adam to convert it into a negative energy of self-indulgence.
+To translate this to contemporary language, Lilith used the creative (or procreative) energy of Adam to convert it into negative energy of self-indulgence.
 Lilith serves in Kabbalistic thought as a personification of sexual self-indulgence and self-gratification, divorced from its procreative purpose.

 Nadab and Abihu were not married.
 Their sole desire was to get closer to God.
-Yet, that passion for spirituality, for unio mistico (Heb., devekut) was not tamed by the sense of the Divine purpose—transforming the physical into spiritual and making this lowly world an abode for the Creator.
-Therefore, their spiritual passion was called a “strange fire.”
+Yet, that passion for spirituality, for unio mistico (devekut) was not tamed by the sense of the Divine purpose—transforming the physical into spiritual and making this lowly world an abode for the Creator.
+Therefore, their spiritual passion was called “strange fire.”
 Although their sin was of a much more subtle and refined nature, at its root, it was the same mistake as the one made by Adam.

-In physics too, a fire burning in a combustion engine in a controlled manner, moves a car forward.
+In physics too, a fire burning in the combustion engine in a controlled manner moves the car forward.
 Fire, bursting out of the nozzles of a rocket engine and properly directed, propels the rocket into the sky.
 But a fire burning uncontrollably is destructive.
 At best, it’s a dissipation of energy and information.
 It’s a waste.
 Nadab and Abihu wasted their lives because their passion for the Divine was uncontrolled, their fire was not directed.
 They indulged in self-gratification, albeit spiritual but selfish nonetheless.
 As Moses tells Aaron, Nadab and Abihu were greater the Moses and Aaron themselves.
 What a waste!

 Rock n’ Roll

-They run up to God, burning up in self-nullification, and then returning to resume their place and their mission.
+They run up to God, burning up in self-nullification, and then returned to resume their place and their mission.
 This rhythm of running and returning—ratzo v’shov—is fundamental to life (heartbeat and breathing are reflections of this rhythm – see my post Paradox of the Red Heifer) and to time itself (see my essay, On the Nature of Time and the Age of the Universe).
 The dynamic of running and returning—ratzo v’shov—is a key to our Divine service.
 We should strive to get closer to God, get higher in our appreciation of the Divine, but we must always return to our post and to our mission to elevate the world, not just ourselves.
-This running and returning, rocking forward and rolling back is the fabric of our daily life.
+This running and returning, rocking forward and rolling back, is the fabric of our daily life.
 We rock when we pray to God in the morning, but then we roll back to go to work and make an honest living to support our families and make this world a better place.

 Nadab and Abihu had only half of this “rock n’ roll” formula—ratzo—running up to God, burning up in self-nullification… and burn up they did.
-They neglected the other half, shov, return, roll back.
-Ecstasy is only good when it is brief and serves the purpose of adding inspiration to our daily task, which otherwise would be routine.
+They neglected the other half, shov, return, roll-back.
+Ecstasy is only good when it is brief and serves the purpose of adding inspiration to our daily tasks, which otherwise would be routine.
 Ecstasy for its own sake, be that through sex or drugs, is always destructive.
 It is a “strange fire” that can burn you.